canonical/snapcraft/docs/channels.rst

 experimentation.

-Branch names convey their purpose, such as ``fix-for-bug123``, but the name is not exposed in the normal way, such as with ``snap info``.
+Branch names convey their purpose, such as ``fix-for-bug123``, but the name is not exposed in the normal way, such as with the ``snap info`` command.
 Instead, they can only be installed by someone who knows the branch name, and this is usually only shared by the snap developer to test a specific fix or release.

 After 30 days with no further updates, a branch will be closed automatically.
 The replacement snap will then be chosen as it would be with